apache/nuttx/Documentation/components/drivers/character/watchdog.rst

  ``Idle callback``: This choice sets an Idle callback to feed the dog.
 It depends on the PM module, because this callback is triggered by the PM state change.
 To enable it do the following:

- Go into menu :menuselection:`Device Drivers --> Timer Driver Support` and press :kbd:`Enter`.
-Then enable:
+ Go into menu :menuselection:`Device Drivers` and enable:

  - [x] Power Management Support

 After selecting one of these choices, the chip will keep itself alive by one of these options.